COMMUNITY IMPACT GRANT INITIATIVE

 Please stayed tuned and check this webpage for announcements for upcoming Community Impact Grant cycles.
 CFBMC will announce opportunities on this website, social media, mass email distribution, and press releases.

 The Community Impact Funding Initiative is designed to fuel innovative ideas and lasting impact in our community by granting funds to nonprofits to meet our community’s most pressing needs and seize its most compelling opportunities.

-Applications may be submitted by local 501(c)(3) nonprofits and other organizations that are exempt from filing for a 501(c)(3) status.
+Impact grants will be made to local 501(c)(3) nonprofits and organizations that are exempt from filing for a 501(c)(3) status.
 This includes units of government, school corporations, and religious organizations.
-Grants may be awarded to religious organizations for programs that are non-proselytizing and do not promote religious doctrine or instruction.
+Impact grants may be awarded to religious organizations for programs that are non-proselytizing and do not promote religious doctrine or instruction.
 In limited situations, CFMBC may be able to grant to other types of organizations that are serving a charitable purpose but do not have a 501(c)(3) status.
 To confirm eligibility, please contact Marcus Whited at [email protected] or (812) 333-9016.

 Equal Opportunity in Grantmaking